vaskoGut/Learning/README.md

   Edge computing means running code and delivering content closer to the user, on servers at the “edge” of the network (CDN nodes, regional data centers), instead of only at a central server.

+5. ### etechnical vision react ecosystem

+🎯 Understanding Business Goals

+I start by understanding the main business objectives of the project.
+Is the priority performance, SEO, scalability, or perhaps integration with offline systems (e.g., physical stores)?
+The technical vision should support those goals, not be disconnected from the business reality.

+🧱 Defining the Technological Foundation

+Based on those goals, I choose the appropriate technology.
+In the case of a React-based ecommerce system, I might suggest using Next.js for SEO and server-side rendering (SSR), React Query for managing asynchronous state, Tailwind CSS for styling, etc.

+📐 Designing the Architecture

+I design the application structure with modularity in mind — dividing it into logical domains (products, cart, user, etc.) and creating reusable components.
+I consider how the frontend will integrate with the backend, APIs (e.g., REST, GraphQL), and whether we need real-time features (like inventory synchronization).

+🚀 Scalability, Performance, and Availability

+A technical vision should take long-term growth into account.
+That includes CI/CD pipelines, automated testing, caching strategies, lazy loading, and other best practices.
+I also pay special attention to mobile performance, as that's essential in ecommerce.

+🤝 Team and Communication

+The vision must be understandable to the team.
+I ensure it’s well documented, and that everyone knows the technological priorities.
+We regularly review progress and adjust the plan as needed.

 ________________________________________________________________________________________________________________________________